 1. Scope

-This Regulation applies to vehicles of category T, R and S, with regard to the installation of lighting and light-signalling devices.
+This Regulation applies to vehicles of categories T, R and S, with regard to the installation of lighting and light-signalling devices.

 2. Definitions

-For the purposes of this Regulation, the definitions given in the latest series of amendments to UN Regulation No. 48 in force at the time of application for type approval shall apply, unless otherwise specified in this Regulation.
+For the purposes of this Regulation, the definitions given in the latest series of amendments to UN Regulation No. 48 in force at the time of application for type-approval shall apply, unless otherwise specified in this Regulation.

 2.1.
-"Vehicle type with regard to the installation of lighting and light-signalling devices" means vehicles which do not differ in such essential respects as:
+Type definitions2.1.1.
+"Vehicle type with regard to the installation of lighting and light-signalling devices" means vehicles which do not differ in the essential respects mentioned in paragraphs 2.1.1.1. and 2.1.1.2.

+The following are likewise considered not to be “vehicles of a different type”: vehicles which differ within the meaning of paragraphs 2.1.1.1. and 2.1.1.2., but not in such a way as to entail a change in the kind, number, positioning and geometric visibility of the lamps prescribed for the vehicle type in question, vehicles on which optional lamps are fitted or are absent, and vehicles which are fitted with lamps, the position of which varies according to the direction of traffic in the country of registration.

-2.1.1.
-The dimensions and exterior shape of the vehicle;
+2.1.1.1.
+The dimensions and external shape of the vehicle;

-2.1.2.
+2.1.1.2.
 The number and positioning of the devices.